Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-limit-switches.md

 ### Homing

 If you've enabled homing and lost a connection to your machine it will enter an alarm state upon re-connecting.
 To get out of this alarm state, the machine must be homed so it can rediscover its location.
 When homing your machine for the first time, be ready to press the E-stop in case any sensor fails to trigger.
-Once homing is complete, you can check that the machine coordinate values (gray numbers below the blue ones in gSender) are all set to zero or thereabouts.
+Once homing is complete, you can check that the machine coordinate values (gray numbers next to the blue ones in gSender) are all set to zero or thereabouts.

 [tabby title="Current" open="yes"]